Drum patterns. Drum programming. The fun part of electronic music production.

 How Groove is Formed

-All instruments in a song should contribute to groove, but there are two in particular that lay the foundation for it: drums and bass.
+All instruments and patterns in a song should contribute to groove, but there are two in particular that lay the foundation for it: drums and bass.

-So, we can argue that groove is formed first and foremost with drums.
+So, we can argue that groove is formed first and foremost with drum patterns.
 In that case, don’t you think we should put a fair bit of effort into programming them?

 The Benefits of Learning How to Program Drums